-More likely, you’ll firstly want to showcase the portfolio on the front page.
+More likely, you’ll first want to showcase the portfolio on the front page.
 To do that, you’ll need to create a new page, choose a full-width template for it and insert a Jetpack shortcode with your parameters (you may include the projects types or tags that you created):

 The full list of shortcode parameters is listed in the theme docs

 The process is the same if you want to feature the images on other pages – add the portfolios and include their types in the shortcode.

 You may feature additional information about the images like tags, categories, author, etc. Here is the portfolio page example with more image details displayed:

 Moreover, don’t forget to set your front page as Static and link it to the Home page with the Jetpack shortcode:

 The navigation inside the project is easy – you either scroll down to all images or switch between the projects: